-Using this result we are now ready to formally state an expression of $R(\Td)$ in terms of $\LGd: \B^{2,1}\to \B^{1,2}$. {The expression {for $R(\dot{T})$ in Theorem \ref{thmresp} is} well known (see \cite{Po19} and Proposition 8.1 in \cite{GL06CLM}) but thanks to Theorem \ref{prop:taylorcon}, it only requires $\delta \mapsto T_\delta$ to be $C^1$}.
+Using this result we are now ready to formally state an expression of $R(\Td)$ in terms of $\LGd: \B^{2,1}\to \B^{1,2}$.
+The expression {for $R(\dot{T})$ in Theorem \ref{thmresp} is well known (see e.g.\ Theorem 2 in \cite{Po19}), but thanks to Theorem \ref{prop:taylorcon}, it only requires $\delta \mapsto T_\delta$ to be $C^1$}.
 For the sake of completeness we also give the proof.